 Senior Citizens' Bursary

 Contact Student Financial Services Office of the Registrar for information.
 Also see SENIOR CITIZENS in the ADMISSION section.

 Special Fee Deferments

-In special circumstances, if a student is unable to pay the required fees by the fee payment due date, they should to go to Student Central, Room 1120, Western Student Services Building or e-mail email@example.com to discuss deferment arrangements.
+In special circumstances, if a student is unable to pay the required fees by the fee payment due date, they should to go to Student Central, Room 1120, Western Student Services Building to make deferment arrangements.
 Fee deferments are not granted for full fees.
 Special deferments are available to students on the basis of proven financial need.